Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Address scan risk is mitigated thanks to AES-128, which provides enough entropy bits of the IID.

-Using this algorithm will also ensure that there is not correlation between the hardware identifier (IEEE-64 devEUI) and the IID, so an attacker can not use manufacturer OUI to target devices.
+Using this algorithm will also ensure that there is no correlation between the hardware identifier (IEEE-64 devEUI) and the IID, so an attacker cannot use manufacturer OUI to target devices.

-Exemple with:
+Example with:

 * devEui: 0x1122334455667788
 * appSKey: 0x00AABBCCDDEEFF00AABBCCDDEEFFAABB